uber-archive/makisu/docs/index.md

 ### Kaniko

 Kaniko provides good compatibility with Docker and executes build commands in userspace without the need for Docker daemon, although it must still run inside a container.
 Kaniko offers smooth integration with Kubernetes, making it a competent tool for Kubernetes users.
-On the other hand, Makisu has some performance tweaks for large images (especially those with node_modules), allows cache to expire, and offers more control over cache generation through #!COMMIT, make it optimal for complex workflows.
+On the other hand, Makisu has some performance tweaks for large images with multi-phase builds by avoiding unnecessary disk scans, and offers more control over cache generation and layer size through #!COMMIT, make it optimal for complex workflows.

 ### BuildKit / img